Lessons from Turnaround Schools: 2011-2012

 The Efficacy of the Drastic Shake-Up Model of School Reform

 With great power comes great responsibility.
 The school district has a tremendous responsibility to craft a plan to improve our schools and close the achievement gap.
 The Boston Teachers Union wants our schools to improve and we see our members as the chief vehicle for that improvement.
 We would have welcomed the opportunity to become full partners in the turnaround of ‘underperforming’ schools, starting with helping to develop a better process for deciding which schools were most in need of intensive change.
 That was not to be.
 Once again, “reform” was done “to us” not “with us.”

 On March 4, 2010, the Massachusetts Department of Elementary and Secondary Education (DESE) announced the names of twelve Boston Public schools that were designated as Level 4 underperforming schools and Mayor Menino and (BPS) Superintendent Carol R. Johnson announced intervention plans for these schools.
-The schools were the: Louis Agassiz Elementary School.
-William Blackstone Elementary School.
-Jeremiah E. Burke High School.
-Henry Dearborn Middle School, Paul Dever Elementary School, English High School, Elihu Greenwood Elementary School, Harbor Middle School, John Holland Elementary School, John F. Kennedy Elementary, Orchard Gardens K-8 School and William Trotter Elementary School.
+The schools were Louis Agassiz Elementary School, William Blackstone Elementary School, Jeremiah E. Burke High School, Henry Dearborn Middle School, Paul Dever Elementary School, English High School, Elihu Greenwood Elementary School, Harbor Middle School, John Holland Elementary School, John F. Kennedy Elementary, Orchard Gardens K-8 School and William Trotter Elementary School.

 The school department did not have to choose ANY of our schools for this status.
 We believe that this decision serves only to scapegoat selected staff, who are, by and large, innocent victims.
 A majority of these schools have been mismanaged and underfunded for years.